vanGoghhh/tp/docs/team/breadpeanutbutter.md

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=breadpeanutbutter&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=false)

-* **New Feature: Creating new Information fields**
+* **New Feature: Experience Information field**
-  * **Experience Information field**
   * What it is for: A field used to represent the number of years of experience of a candidate.
 Internally, it is represented as an Experience object.
   * Justification: This Information field allows job recruiters to store and keep track of the number of years of experience that candidates have.
     This is an important value that most employers look out for.
 This field is also useful when used as input for the Sort and Find features.

-   * **URL Link Information field**
+* **New Feature: URL Link Information field**
   * What it is for: A field used to represent a URL link to a candidate's profile such as his/her LinkedIn or Github page.
     It is an optional input field for candidates.
 Internally, it is represented as a UrlLink object.
   * Justification: This Information field allows job recruiters to have easy access to the URL link to profiles and resumes of candidates.
   * Highlight: This field was the first information field to be optional as an input to candidate and also have no default value.
 It was a challenge to implement this field as I had to consider how to make it truly optional while adhering to good coding practices.
 I wanted to avoid using null values for this as they can be prone to errors.
 Hence, I decided to utlise Java's Optional class to contain UrlLink in an Optional object.
   * Hightlight: It was also a challenge to validate the format of URL links as there are numerous possibilities.
 I decided to use a third party library, Apache Commons Validator, to validate the format for this.

-   * **Salary Information field**
+* **New Feature: Salary Information field**
   * What it is for: A field used to represent the expected salary of a candidate.
 It is an optional input field for candidates.
     Internally, it is represented as a Salary object.
   * Justification:  This Information field allows job recruiters to store and keep track of the expected salary of candidates.
 This is an important field as recruiters can use this information to match candidates with suitable jobs.
 This field is also useful when used as input for the Sort and Find features.
   * Highlight: Similar to URLLink, Salary is also represented as an Optional object in candidates.

-   * **Date Information field**
+* **New Feature: Date Information field**
   * What it is for: A field used to represent the date of application of a candidate.
 Internally, it is represented as a Date object.
   * Justification: This Information field allows job recruiters to keep track of the date that candidates applied for a job.
 This is important as job recruiters should not take too long to follow up with candidates or they might lose the candidate.
     This field is also useful when used as input for the Sort and Find features.

-   * **Blacklist Information field**
+* **New Feature: Blacklist Information field**
   * What it is for: A field used to represent the blacklist status of candidates, i.e whether a candidate has been blacklisted.
   * Justification: This Information field allows job recruiters to keep track of candidates who have been blacklisted and have bad records.
     Recruiters will then know not to hire this person in the future.
 This field is also useful when used as input for the Sort and Find features.

 * **Project management**:
   * In charge of looking after code quality and ensuring adherence to coding standards such as SLAP and KISS principles.